 News

-A few years ago, Adrian Carper, who is in my department and also the Museum of Natural History at the University of Colorado Boulder, told me about a species of bee that could chew nest holes into ...
+Adrian Carper, who is in both my department and the CU Museum of Natural History, told me about a bee that could chew nest holes into stone.
+It was fascinating.

 Another bumble’s future is tethered to the western’s: a social parasite called Suckley’s cuckoo bumblebee that commandeers western nests, workers and food stores to raise its own young.